Trade marking is an important step to completing and protecting your business assets, however this process can be complicated.

-A trade mark must be registered in the name of an individual, a company or a trust.
-It is not possible to register a trade mark in the name of a business.
-Before filing a trade mark application it’s important to make sure that the applicant owns the trade mark.
-This is particularly important if your trade mark includes artwork (ie, a logo).
+A trade mark must be registered in the name of an individual or a company.
+It is not possible to register a trade mark in the name of a business (as a business name is really just a nickname).

 Yes, even more so.
 And here’s why.

 If you’ve been in business for 5/10/15/20 years, you would have accumulated more intellectual property in your brand than you might realise.
-In fact a lot of investors will insist on trade marks being registered before investing money into a business – that’s how important they are from a risk management perspective.
+In fact, a lot of investors will insist on trade marks being registered before investing money into a business – that’s how important they are from a risk management perspective.

 Also, just because you never had issues with someone infringing your brand before, doesn’t mean it can’t happen now or in the future.
 Especially nowadays with overseas business trading here, businesses moving inter-state and registering trade marks, business toes can be trodden on fairly easily.

 The consequences of having to go through a rebrand can be really scary and they get more costly and more scary, the longer you’re in business.
 If you’re set on your business name and your designs, it’s time to take some actions and protect your brand.

 It’s so easy to do a quick search on ATMOSS to see whether your trade mark is available.
 All you have to do is to get help from experts to file your trade mark application(s), to make sure you’re doing it the right way.